radi0sus/ciflordg-web/README.md

 - If CIF geometry bonds are incomplete, the displayed bonded fragment may be incomplete.
 - Extended or polymeric structures may be truncated by the expansion limits.
 - The ADP-to-ellipsoid rendering is intended as a practical browser-based visualisation and should be validated against established crystallographic drawing programs for critical publication use.
+- Hydrogen-bond annotations use simple geometry-based criteria and only consider atoms currently visible in the ORTEP plot.
+- Hydrogen-bond annotations are intended for manual plot annotation, not full packing or hydrogen-bond network analysis.
 - PNG export and PNG clipboard copy are generated in the browser from the SVG representation.
 - PNG clipboard copy depends on browser support for image clipboard writing and may require a secure browser context.
 - ORTEP plots are not written back to CIF files.